gcupko00/ArMus/README.md

 # ArMus

-ArMus (Arduino Music) is a sipmle library which provides basic functions for playing music on piezoelectric speaker connected to Arduino.
+ArMus (Arduino Music) is a simple library which provides basic functions for playing music on piezoelectric speaker connected to Arduino.
 ArMus is still in development and possibly unstable.

 ## Functions